 - Have you checked your site’s speed with Google PageSpeed Tool and GTMetrix.com?
 Try to follow as many of their recommendations as possible.

 - Does your hosting account supports loads of traffic ?
-Do a stress test on LoadImpact.com
+Do a load test on LoadView-Testing.com and a stress test on LoadImpact.com

 - Have you used Google’s Keyword Planner?
 Consider searcher intent and difficulty, pick 1 keyword per page, and you’ll generally want to start with lower volume keywords first.